Act 1 Icon Act 1 Video Player

 This means that for the G1, the only video formats you can play are 3GPP and MP4 with futher restrictions on the encoding of the video and audio data.
 It just so happens that these are the same restrictions imposed by the iPod.
 For a technical breakdown of what your G1 can actually play, go to http://developer.android.com/guide/appendix/media-formats.html.
 Fortunately, there is desktop software that will help you convert your existing videos to something that will play on the G1.
 I talk about that later in this page.

 One thing to realize about mobile devices is that are very limited in computing power.
 They are not at all as powerful as your typical desktop computer.
-Because they are so limited, your videos should be limited for both the screen size (the G1 is 480x320) and for computing resources.
+Because they are so limited, your videos should be limited for both the screen size and for computing resources.
 The software you use to create your video should help you with that.
 As a general rule, you probably want to keep your video's bitrate (the amount of data required to process over a period of time) under 700kb/s.
 Going lower makes your videos smaller and reduces the chance that something will stutter during playback and help the battery last longer.

 The easiest and least expensive thing you can do to make a video that plays on Android is to use a desktop application called Handbrake (availble for Windows, Mac, and Linux).
 It has a conversion profile for the iPod which worked fine for me.